Difference Between Income Tax and Payroll Tax

-- One of the differences is the person that contributes towards them.
+- One of the main differences is the person that contributes towards them.
 When we look at income tax, the whole tax amount is for the employee to pay.
 Whereas when you look at payroll tax, both the employer and employee share the tax amount equally between them.

 - Income tax consists of taxes that the employees pay for the location (like a local tax that is paid for the locality where you stay), the state tax that you pay for the state that you live in, and the federal tax for the government.
 Payroll tax consists of taxes like medical care tax, unemployment tax, and social security tax.

 - Income taxes are taxes for various incomes that a person receives.
 Apart from wages, it can be through rent from own house or through investments made in shares or through interest from banks etc. Payroll taxes are generally calculated only through the wages of the employee that is the income that a person receives through his job/employment.
 This income can be paid weekly or monthly or even daily.